 communicate concerns directly with each other.

 As we strive to interact in this way, we work toward a safe and nurturing environment in which we all have the opportunity to deepen our acceptance and understanding of one another, and in which personal transformation and spiritual growth are encouraged and supported in an atmosphere of civility, mutual respect, trust and kindness.
 We place a special emphasis on creating a safe congregation for the children, youth and vulnerable adults among us.
-Specific guidelines that apply to work with children and youth are outlined in the following three sections In the fourth section we address what happens when someone who has been charged with or convicted of a crime against a child, youth or adult wishes to attend RRUUC.
+Specific guidelines that apply to work with children and youth are outlined in the following three sections (B-D).
+In the fourth section (E), we address what happens when someone who has been charged with or convicted of a crime against a child, youth or adult wishes to attend RRUUC.

 General Guidelines for Children, Youth, and Parents/Guardians